Planning And Planting A Bee Friendly Garden

 the lawn to revert to whatever would naturally grow through the lawn.

 After a couple of years, we had very

 little floral variety, and a garden that we ourselves gained little enjoyment

 from.
 There were very few pollinator visitors, and the only ones to visit came to the one or two dandelions and the long established cotoneaster tree and ivy at

 So I decided to add additional wildflower seeds and

 plug plants.
-There was some improvement, the flowering period was short, and we gained little pleasure from the garden ourselves.
+There was some improvement, but the flowering period was short, and we gained little pleasure from the garden ourselves.